Internet. Safety. Connection.

 Note: Our advocates are available 24/7 by phone to help you identify ways to take extra precautions when using technology.

-• Computer and cell phone use can be monitored without your knowing.
+• Computer and cell phone use can be monitored without your knowledge.

 • History can never be completely erased from a computer or device, even if you browse in “private” or “incognito” mode.